Now it is more important than ever to keep an eye on UI/UX design trends if you want your mobile solution to stand out in 2021.

 At Purrweb, we see it more like an anti-trend.
 The fashion for everything voluminous has led to the fact that all and sundry have begun to do this, without paying attention to the quality of execution.
 Instead, we suggest the new neumorphism as one of the UI/UX design trends for 2022.
 It includes well-rendered shadows, volume, and gradients.

 4. UX copywriting

 Text is one form of interaction with users, and it should be as important as visuals in the app.
 Do you know that whether users click or tap a button or not can depend on the words you would put on them?
-Good UX-writing might solve a lot of communicational tasks and increase the engagement of the app up to 17%.
+Good UX-writing might solve a lot of communicational tasks and jumped 16% to all time high.

 5. Icons and emojis

 The way we consume information has also changed over the years.
 No doubt that we are used to focusing on symbols, rather than words, and icons and emojis are an internationally understood way of communicating.
 No matter the language you speak, you know that 💵 = money and 🧑🏻💻 = developer.